vidhi-thakur/Facebook_clone/README.md

 PS.
 Upcoming features:-
 1. Responsive
-2. Style - border-top on images
+2. Style - border-top on images and sidebars sticking to their position
 3. login through username and password